Many Happy Returns?

 Our core fit recommendation product, Fit Origin, requires shoppers to simply provide their height, age, weight and select one of the calculated body shapes that looks most like them.
 This then suggests the best size to buy based on their shape and shows them how it will fit against their body.
 This approach has been proven to reduce fit-based returns, drive conversions and increase order values.
 One of our most recent clients, Mud Jeans, reduced returns by 38%.

-To see first-hand how the Rakuten Fits Me tool can reduce your returns, book a demo here.
+Or, to see first-hand how the Rakuten Fits Me tool can reduce your returns, book a demo here.